Chapter 1. Introduction

-Fine-grained access control.
-Stepping beyond traditional UNIX permissions that are controlled at user discretion and based on Linux user and group IDs, SELinux access decisions are based on all available information, such as an SELinux user, role, type, and, optionally, a level.
+- Fine-grained access control.
+Stepping beyond traditional UNIX permissions that are controlled at user discretion and based on Linux user and group IDs, SELinux access decisions are based on all available information, such as an SELinux user, role, type, and, optionally, a security level.

-Reduced vulnerability to privilege escalation attacks.
+- Improved mitigation for privilege escalation attacks.
 Processes run in domains, and are therefore separated from each other.
 SELinux policy rules define how processes access files and other processes.
 If a process is compromised, the attacker only has access to the normal functions of that process, and to files the process has been configured to have access to.
 For example, if the Apache HTTP Server is compromised, an attacker cannot use that process to read files in user home directories, unless a specific SELinux policy rule was added or configured to allow such access.

-SELinux can be used to enforce data confidentiality and integrity, as well as protecting processes from untrusted inputs.
+- SELinux can be used to enforce data confidentiality and integrity, as well as protecting processes from untrusted inputs.

-a replacement for passwords, firewalls, or other security systems,
+- a replacement for passwords, firewalls, or other security systems,

-an all-in-one security solution.
+- an all-in-one security solution.